8 min read

 Here's the unedited transcription:

 Hi, I'm Will Ochandarena, Director of Product Management in MapR.
-When we launched MapR Streams, a lot of people who were familiar with Kafka asked us how we achieved some of the differentiators that we claimed.
+When we launched MapR Event Store, a lot of people who were familiar with Kafka asked us how we achieved some of the differentiators that we claimed.
 During this Whiteboard Walkthrough, I wanted to go through what are the different things that we achieved and some basics about how we pulled them off.

 Let's start with the list.
 First, we have a single cluster for multiple data services, files, tables, and streams.
 Second, we are able to do event persistence, meaning once an event is published into the system, it's available forever for any analytics after the fact.
 You never have to worry about aging it out.
 Millions of producers and consumers, true IoT scale, and global arbitrary global topology with global failover.
 Let's jump into how we do some of these things.

 First, how do we share a single cluster?
 First, why do you want to share a single cluster?
 Multiple clusters means multiple data silos.
 It means redundant infrastructure; it means data duplication and data movement.
-One thing to realize about MapR and our data platform, is it's based on on a Linux file system; we've actually implemented it from the ground up on a concept of container.
+One thing to realize about MapR and our data platform, is it's not based on on a Linux file system; we've actually implemented it from the ground up on a concept of container.

 Within a cluster, we have many containers, where each container has multiple replicas.
 That's how we handle replication, fail over, et cetera, in a consistent way across multiple data services.
 The first thing we do in order to share, is being able to store multiple, different types of data structures in the same container, so that they sit next to each other in the namespace.